t2tech-corp/IE7374/project-root/README.md

 * **Basic Training Loop Feasibility:** Verifying that the data pipeline and ``Trainer`` setup executed without fundamental errors and that the model began to learn.
 * **Initial Text Generation Sanity Checks:** Confirming the model's ability to produce output post-training as a baseline for future improvements.

-## Experimentation with Prompts, Prompt Size, and Output Size
+## Experimentation with Prompts and Output Size

 Controlling the input and output dimensions was key to refining generation quality